 Google Drive is a cloud-based service that offers unlimited space for storing files.
 With Drive, you may access files from the nearest smartphone, tablet or web browser, and upload individual files as large as 5 terabytes in size.
 The unlimited storage space also applies to Gmail (Webmail), Google+ and Sites.

-At Case Western Reserve, Drive may be used to store Public and Internal Use Information.
+At CWRU, Drive may be used to store Public and Internal Use Information.
 It may not be used to store Restricted Information.
 Review the Google Drive at CWRU Usage Policy for additional information.

 To access Drive, navigate to webdocs.case.edu or install the Drive app on your computer and mobile device.